Listen to this Article

 So what are you waiting for?
 Pack your bags and head straight to Gokarna for a nice calm vacation.

 Major attractions: Beaches such as Kudle beach, OM beach, Half moon beach, Gokarna Paradise Beach, Mahabaleshwar Temple, Murudeshwar temple, Mirjan Fort, and Yana hills are some of the best places to visit in Gokarna.

 The best time to visit Gokarna is from October to March since that’s when the weather is at its very best.

 Madhugiri is a town in the Tumkur district located 105 km away from Bangalore in the Indian state of Karnataka.
 It is Asia’s second-largest monolith with a height of 3930 feet above sea level.
 Madhugiri is one of the 34 educational districts in the state of Karnataka.

 Madhugiri is most famous for the fort.
 Three gateways are leading to the fort namely, Antaralada Bagilu, Diddi Bagilu, and Mysuru Gate and at the top situates the ruined temple of Gopalakrishna.
 It is one of the most famous tourist attractions in the state.

 Another major tourist attraction near Madhugiri hill is Jayamangali Blackbuck Reserve.
-The reserve inhabits a variety of reptiles, birds, and mammals that include jungle cat, rabbit, Indian grey mongoose, wolf and more.
+The reserve inhabits a variety of reptiles, birds, and mammals that include jungle cats, rabbits, Indian grey mongoose, wolf, and more.